uikit/uikit-site/docs/pages/javascript-utilities.md

 ### hasOwn

-This function is used to check if a JavaScript object has some key.
+TODO: to check if a JavaScript object has some key.
-The following parameters may be passed to the function.

 | Parameter | Type    | Default | Description                        |
 |:----------|:--------|:--------|:-----------------------------------|